LDAWG-a11y/a11yWebApp/src/guides/how-to-build-an-accessible-chatbot.md

 Pretty much everywhere we go on the web these days, we'll be greeted by some form of chat interface and their presence is showing no signs of slowing down.
 They're kind of like the self-service checkouts in supermarkets, in that they weren't quite as common when organisations had to actually pay people to be on the other end of these things, but now, as "AI" is seemingly everywhere, and organisations have discovered they don't have to pay people to answer questions, boom, they're popping up everywhere.

 I'm not going to delve too deeply into my opinions on AI, sure, it has its uses in some scenarios, but ultimately it's not something I'm overly keen on, I'd much rather speak to a person than get a response devoid of human characteristics.
-I also prefer my responses to be accurate, not "best matched" based upon wherever the "AI" scrapes that data from.
+I also prefer my responses to be accurate, not "best matched" based upon wherever the "AI" scraped that response from.
 Anyway, this isn't an article about AI, not all chatbots are AI, most chatbots are in fact, just poorly marked up, which presents a huge barrier for folks with disabilities.

 I recently tested a chatbot and whilst I have no doubt the backend stuff is highly complex, particularly if it's just a computer answering the questions, I built myself a tiny prototype, just to explore the difficulty and effectiveness of my suggested solution.
-It wasn't difficult at all, but then I always start any task with "How can I make this accessible?" mindset, and when I factor that in from the start, I personally find it easier,
+It wasn't overly difficult, but then I reall did only build an ultra basic prototype, without styles and missing some bells and whistles.
+Obviously I always start any task with "How can I make this accessible?" mindset, and when I factor that in from the start, I personally find it easier,

-This isn't going to be an advanced chatbot, I don't personally see the point in me wasting endless hours getting it to scrape info from other sources, so if you're looking for an answer to the question of "What is the meaning of the universe?", my chatbot will be of no use at all.
-So, just to be clear, we are going to build a chatbot, which functions as it should and it should function in a way that works for everybody, it won't however, be very smart, I'm probably going to only have answers to five questions and a suggestion for everything else.
+This isn't going to be an advanced chatbot, I don't personally see the point in me wasting endless hours getting it to scrape info from other sources, so if you've stumbled across this article in the hope of finding out how to build an AI chatbot, that bit is not included, but be like everybody else here, and learn how to build an accessible chat interface.
+So, just to be clear, we are going to build a chatbot, which functions as it should and it should function in a way that works for everybody, it won't however, be very smart, I'm probably going to only have answers to a few questions and a suggestion for everything else.
 I'll be honest here, at this stage, I have absolutely zero idea how to account for certain aspects of language, typos, spelling mistakes and anything else that could result in you and me having the same question, but a different way of asking it.
-I'll probably Google that, later, maybe I will even ask AI how to do it and I'll either hate it more, or a little less.
+That's also not something I'm. going to explore as, well, the interface is my bit, I'll just fudge a few silly questions and answers as a proof of concept.

-So, a chatbot typically comprises of a trigger button located in a distant corner of the screen, once clicked, a popup or dialog appears with all of the UI components, and seldom are they as simple as an input, a button and a chat pane, they often have a couple of other controls, for additional features.
-They also often have rich responses, which can take the form of interactive elements that a user may interact with, perhaps buttons, with suggested quick questions or quick responses.
-I'll pop these in, as I don't want to be ultra basic in my implementation, I want it to look and operate like a chatbot, just an accessible chatbot.
+So, a chatbot typically comprises of a trigger button located in a distant corner of the screen, once clicked, a popup or dialog appears with all of the chat's UI, and seldom are they as simple as an input, a button and a chat pane, they often have a couple of other controls, for additional features.
+They also often have rich responses, which can take the form of interactive elements that a user may interact with, perhaps buttons, with suggested quick questions or thumbs up and thumbs down things.
+I'll pop add the thumbs up/down things, as in the wild, we're often training AI by using these, and that's what makes them so common, I guess.

 ## We need a proper page to put it on